changnet/lua-tags/README.md

 * https://www.cockos.com/licecap/

 ## Known Bugs and Issues
-The luaparse package at npm are very old(0.2.1), some bug already been fixed at github repository like https://github.com/fstirlitz/luaparse/issues/58
+The luaparse package at npm are very old(0.2.1), some bugs already been fixed at github repository like https://github.com/fstirlitz/luaparse/issues/58

-manually download and build package if necessary
+manually download luaparse if you build extension package youself.